HAWinther/CorrelationFunction/README.md

 - WEIGHTS : Use weighted galaxies

-- OMP : Parallelize using OpenMP
+- USE\_OMP : Parallelize using OpenMP

+- USE\_MPI : Parallelize using MPI

 - BRUTEFORCE : Brute-force pair-counts instead of grid